scylladb/cpp-rust-driver/docs/source/topics/building.md

 #### libuv

-libuv v1.x should be used in order to ensure all features of the C/C++ driver are available.
-When using a package manager for your operating system make sure you install v1.x.
-Recent package repositories tend to have it available.
+**libuv is required only for tests and examples, not required for the driver itself.** libuv v1.x is recommended.
+When using a package manager for your operating system, make sure you install v1.x.

 ##### Ubuntu